Fifty ways to market your work outside of social media

 Keep an eye on news, work opportunities, and events from your University’s alumni department

-Livestream your work process on Twitch or YouTube (okay, this might require a level of social media use)
+Livestream your work process on Substack, Twitch or YouTube (okay, this might require a level of social media use)

 Reach out to people who do very similar work to you and see if you can collaborate on something